-To live a healthier life, addicts are encouraged to seek treatment as soon as possible.
+A professional women’s cocaine addiction program like that offered at Women’s Recovery in Colorado can help restore a life of well-being and purpose.
 Detox helps cleanse the body and remove all traces of the drug and its metabolites.
 Over time, the body and mind will heal to some extent.
-For those who use the drug recreationally, it’s possible for the damages to the body to heal.
-For chronic and heavy users, getting sober will, at the very least, stop the damages from worsening.
+For those who use the drug recreationally, it’s possible for the damage to the body to heal.
+For chronic and heavy users, getting sober will, at the very least, stop the damage from worsening.

 More and more women are abusing cocaine.
 It’s a trend witnessed by many addiction treatment centers.
-The addiction runs among a younger crowd.
-53% of women who seek treatment are under 30 years old.
-In comparison, only 25% of men are under 30 years old.
-Drug addicts are usually able to hide their addiction well.
-Many are functioning addicts.
+The addiction tends to appear among a younger crowd, and many can hide their addiction well.
 They go about their daily routines to avoid suspicion.
-If a woman close to you is using the illicit substance, it can sometimes be hard to tell.
+If a woman close to you is using an illicit substance, it can sometimes be hard to tell.
 Many people don’t realize that their loved ones are affected.
 With that said, there are some signs of abuse that you can look for.
 They might not give you a conclusive answer, but they can give you an idea.
 These signs include:

 - Constant financial problems.
-Cocaine is an awfully expensive drug to be hooked on.
+Cocaine is a costly drug to be hooked on.
 Women tend to use it in greater quantities, between $500 to $1,000 worth of product each week.

 - Odd sleeping patterns.
 Since the drug is a stimulant, it keeps users up for long periods of time.
 Binge users may be up for days at a time.